XiuchuanLi/CEI-with-IP/readme.md

 cd ..
 ```

-Reproduce the results in Fig. 5
+Reproduce the results in Fig. 5, the time cost is about 25 min.

 ```(bash)
 cd algorithm